MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enable-offline-updates-for-windows-embedded-8-1-handheld-devices-to-windows-10.md

 3. After the report XML is sent to the device, Microsoft Endpoint Configuration Manager displays a compliance log that contains the report information.
 The log can contain significant amount of data.
 4. Parse this log for the report XML content.

-For a step-by-step walkthrough, see [How to retrieve a device update report using Microsoft Endpoint Configuration Manager logs](#how-to-retrieve-a-device-update-report-using-microsoft-endpoint-configuration-manager-logs).
+For a step-by-step walkthrough, see [Retrieve a device update report using Microsoft Endpoint Configuration Manager logs](#retrieve-a-device-update-report-using-microsoft-endpoint-configuration-manager-logs).

 **Post-GDR1: Retrieve the report xml file using an SD card**